 Comes as a full set, double-boxed, including the watch pillow, warranty card, warranty booklet, Datejust manual, and the Rolex green and white hang tags.

-Pink gold on a steel case is a Goldilocks move for anyone who finds solid gold a little too Jay-Z and plain steel a little too plain.
-Worn by everyone from tennis legends to sitting presidents across its many forms, this Datejust stays that rare watch that fits a wedding, a Tuesday, and a closing dinner with equal ease.
+Pink gold on a steel case is a Goldilocks move for anyone who finds solid gold a little too loud and plain steel a little too plain.
+A favorite across boardrooms and dinner tables alike, this Datejust stays that rare watch that fits a wedding, a Tuesday, and a dinner out with equal ease.
 Built for the collector who wants warmth and shine in one do-everything watch, this is a piece that earns its spot in any rotation and rarely leaves the wrist.